rkapl123/DBAddin/docs/DBFuncs.md

-## Introduction

-DBAddin is a ExcelDNA based Automation Add-in for database querying by userdefined functions ([DBFuncs](#DBFuncs)).
-This is opposed to the Excel/Word integrated MS-Query, which is integrated statically into the worksheet and has some limitations in terms of querying possibilities and flexibility of constructing parameterized queries (MS-Query allows parameterized queries only in simple queries that can be displayed graphically).
-This also includes the possibility for filling "data bound" controls (ComboBoxes and Listboxes) with data from queries.
-Other useful functions for working with database data are included as well.

-DBAddin has been tested extensively (actually it's in production) only with Excel XP/2010/2016 and MS-SQLserver, other databases (MySQL, Oracle, PostgreSQL, DB2 and Sybase SQLserver) have just been tested with the associated Testworkbook "DBFuncsTest.xls".

-To use that Testworkbook you'll need the pubs database, where I have scripts available for Oracle, Sybase, DB2, PostgreSQL and MySql [<span style="text-decoration: underline;">here</span>](PUBS_database_scripts.zip) (the MS-SQLserver version can be downloaded [here](http://www.microsoft.com/downloads/details.aspx?FamilyId=06616212-0356-46A0-8DA2-EEBC53A68034&displaylang=en%20)).

-DBAddin is distributed under the [GNU Public License V3](http://www.gnu.org/copyleft/gpl.html).

-This documentation is also available as a downloadable package [here](doc.zip), for integration into DBAddins Help/About dialog, please see [Installation](#Installation).

-* * *

-## <a name="DBFuncs"></a>DBFuncs
+## DB Functions

-There are four ways to query data with DBAddin in Excel and one in Word:
+There are four ways to query data with DBAddin:

 1. A (fast) list-oriented way using `DBListFetch`.
     Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually the `QueryTables` Object is used to fill the data into the Worksheet).
 2. A record-oriented way using `DBRowFetch`
-    Here the values are entered into several ranges given in the Parameter list "`TargetArray`".
+    Here the values are entered into several ranges given in the Parameter list `TargetArray`.
 Each of these ranges is filled in order of appearance with the results of the query.
 3. A "sentence" oriented way using `DBCellFetch`
     Here the returned values are concatenated into one "sentence" by using specific column separators and row separators.
 Additionally "final" column separators and row separators can be defined to present data in a natural sentence way (e.g.: 10, 20, 30 and 25\.
 Here ", " is the column separator and " and " is the last row separator in a single column query.)
 4. Loading data into userforms (Listbox and Dropdown) using `DBMakeControl`
     This is required for selecting values from a database.
 Max.
 10 columns (incl. the invisible key column) can be defined in the associated query.
-5. In Word, the DBAddin supporting tool [QueryBuilder](#Supporting_Tool_Query_Builder) creates a DATABASE field function that updates a Word table when being refreshed.<span style="font-size: 12pt; font-family: &quot;Times New Roman&quot;;"></span>

 Three of those user-defined functions (`DBListFetch`, `DBRowFetch` and `DBMakeControl`) insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).

 Additionally, some helper functions are available:

-*   "`chainCells`", which concatenates the values in the given range together by using "," as separator, thus making the creation of the select field clause easier.
+*   `chainCells`, which concatenates the values in the given range together by using "," as separator, thus making the creation of the select field clause easier.
-*   "`concatCells`" simply concatenating cells (making the "&" operator obsolete)
+*   `concatCells` simply concatenating cells (making the "&" operator obsolete)
-*   "`DBString`", building a quoted string from an open ended parameter list given in the argument.
+*   `DBString`, building a quoted string from an open ended parameter list given in the argument.
 This can also be used to easily build wildcards into the String.
-*   "`DBinClause`", building an SQL in clause from an open ended parameter list given in the argument.
+*   `DBinClause`, building an SQL in clause from an open ended parameter list given in the argument.
-*   "`DBDate`", building a quoted Date string (format YYYYMMDD) from the date value given in the argument.
+*   `DBDate`, building a quoted Date string (format YYYYMMDD) from the date value given in the argument.
-*   `"Plookup`", doing a <span lang="EN-GB">pattern weighted lookup of values</span> to retrieve the "best matching" lookup value.
+*   `Plookup`, doing a pattern weighted lookup of values to retrieve the "best matching" lookup value.
 This is needed when working with incomplete input data.

-There is also a supporting tool available for building queries and placing them into thefunctions (based on MS-Query) and a "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)
+There is also a supporting tool available for building queries and placing them into the functions (based on MS-Query) and a "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)

 ### Using the Functions